FrodeHus/ludvig/README.md

 The general usage of the tool can be found by running `python -m ludvig --help`

+### Adding your own rules

+Ludvig happily accepts YARA rules from anywhere you choose - the only requirement is that they are packaged up neatly in a `.tar.gz` format.
+You can add your custom rule package using `ludivg rules add repo --name my_rules --category my_worries --url http://localhost/my_rules.tar.gz

 ### Container scan

 Scan container: `python -m ludvig image scan --repository <repository>`